 Here at Chopwell we understand that mental health is just as important as physical health.
 We aim to provide a stimulating and caring environment where children's mental health can thrive.

 We understand that just like adults sometimes children need a bit of help with their mental health, for that reason we employ a school counsellor for one day a week.
-Kate, our counsellor, sees up to five children at a time for a variety of reasons, for both long and short-term cases.
+Caroline our counsellor, sees up to three children at a time for a variety of reasons, for both long and short-term cases.
 Caroline works for a company called Kalmer Counselling, their website can be found here:

-If you would like your child to see the school counsellor please see a member of the leadership team (Mrs Bruce, Mrs Kelly, or Mrs Coates).
+If you feel your child would benefit from seeing the school counsellor please see a member of the leadership team (Mrs Bruce, Mrs Kelly, or Mrs Coates).
 Spaces are understandably limited however so if you feel this is urgent please see your GP.

 For children who are struggling with their emotions we also provide ELSA.